gun909/TechSolve/README.md

 # TechSolve
 Data Preparation, Power BI Dashboard and Local AI Agent.
 NOTE: This project only uses Mock data for training purposes.
+No actual existing company / sensitive data has been included in any files.

 ## Project Overview